adrianblynch/webrtc-from-zero-to-hero/README.md

 To start with, we place a video element on the page.
 Using JavaScript to request access to our webcam we display it via the video element.

+Note that Chrome will continue to ask you for permission to access your camera if you're browsing over HTTP.
+If you change that to HTTPS, your choice is remembered.

 ## Glossary

 - STUN - [Session Traversal Utilities for NAT](http://tools.ietf.org/html/rfc5389) - Formerly [Simple Traversal of User Datagram Protocol Through NAT](http://tools.ietf.org/html/rfc3489) - Used to allow traffic between peers behind firewalls.